Winemaker: Toit Wessels

 - Petit Verdot 10%

-- The 4 cultivars used in our Journey blend were harvested at optimal ripeness at various stages during the period of 30 January to 26 February 2015.
+The 4 cultivars used in our Journey blend were harvested at optimal ripeness at various stages during the period of 19 February and 9 March 2018.

-- All of the above were de stemmed without excessive crushing and all unwanted stalks removed on the sorting table.
-The whole berry component in the open stainless steel fermenters was at 30%.
+All the componenet cultivars were de-stemmed without excessive crushing and all unwanted stalks removed on the sorting table.
+The whole-berry component in the open stainless-steel fermenters was at 30%.

-- Pump overs were given three to four times daily to extract colour, tannin and flavour.
-Each tank also received a rack and return.
+Pump overs were given three to four times daily to extract colour, tannin and flavour.

-- Thereafter the wine was gently pressed and free run was consolidated with press fractions.
+Thereafter the wine was gently pressed and free run was consolidated with sufficient press fraction to enhance structure.

-- Maturation in 225 liter French oak barrels lasted for 13 months.
+Maturation in 225 litre French oak barrels lasted for 13 months.